Kratos (God of War): Ascension, Chains of Olympus, and God of War (2005)

-In Ascension, it is revealed because Kratos renounced and broke his blood oath to Ares, he was imprisoned and tortured by the three Furies.
-The oath keeper Orkos helped Kratos to overcome and kill the Furies.
-To be completely free of Ares's oath, however, Kratos was forced to kill Orkos, who begged Kratos to do so so that he too could be free.
-Although free of his oath to Ares, Kratos was flooded with the memories of killing his family.
-He then vowed to serve the other gods in hopes that they would erase his memories and to receive forgiveness and relief from the nightmares of his past deeds, but he was openly defiant.
+In Ascension, it is revealed that Kratos was imprisoned and tortured by the three Furies for renouncing and breaking his blood oath to Ares.
+The oath keeper Orkos helps Kratos to overcome and kill the Furies.
+To be completely free of Ares's oath, however, Kratos is forced to kill Orkos, who begs Kratos to do so so that he too could be free.
+Although free of his oath to Ares, Kratos is flooded with the memories of killing his family.
+He vows to serve the other gods, in hopes that they will erase his memories, and to receive forgiveness and relief from the nightmares of his past deeds, but he was openly defiant.

-In Chains of Olympus, Kratos was reluctant to help the gods when Helios was kidnapped and openly abandoned them when Persephone offered him a chance to be reunited with Calliope.
-He was forced to reverse his decision when Persephone used the Titan Atlas in a bid to destroy the world and in turn, the spirit of Calliope.
-Knowing intervention would save Calliope but would separate him from his family forever, a bitter Kratos killed Persephone, imprisoned Atlas, and freed Helios.
+In Chains of Olympus, Kratos is reluctant to help the gods when Helios is kidnapped, and then openly abandoned them when Persephone offers him a chance to be reunited with Calliope.
+He is forced to reverse his decision when Persephone uses the Titan Atlas in a bid to destroy the world and, in turn, the spirit of Calliope.
+Knowing intervention would save Calliope but would separate him from his family forever, a bitter Kratos kills Persephone, imprisons Atlas, and frees Helios.

-By the time of God of War (2005), Kratos had been serving the gods for 10 years, and had grown tired of his service and nightmares.
-He confronted his patron Athena, who advised him the gods would forgive his sins if he killed the rampaging Ares.
-With this selfish motive, he again agreed, and after finding and using Pandora's Box, he was successful.
-Despite being freed of Ares's influence, including the Blades of Chaos, Kratos was forgiven but was not relieved of his nightmares.
-Dissatisfied and despairing, Kratos tried to commit suicide but is saved by Athena, who guided him to Olympus.
-Kratos was awarded the Blades of Athena and the throne as the new God of War.
+By the time of God of War (2005), Kratos has been serving the gods for 10 years, and has grown tired of his service and nightmares.
+He confronts his patron Athena, who advises him that the gods would forgive his sins if he killed the rampaging Ares.
+With this selfish motive, Kratos agrees, and after finding and using Pandora's Box, he successfully defeats Ares.
+Despite being freed of Ares's influence, including the Blades of Chaos, Kratos is forgiven but was not relieved of his nightmares.
+Dissatisfied and despairing, Kratos tries to commit suicide but is saved by Athena, who guides him to Olympus.
+Kratos is awarded the Blades of Athena and the throne as the new god of war.